 Build Docker image

-Buddy lets developers easily build and test Docker images with code from Git repository.
+Buddy lets developers build Docker images with code from a Git repository and the selected Dockerfile.
 Setting up a Docker-focused pipeline is as easy as setting up any other type of delivery in the service.

-With the repository successfully synchronized, you can add the pipeline.
-A pipeline can be triggered in three ways: manually on click, automatically on git push
+- With the repository successfully synchronized, you can add the pipeline:

-The next step is adding the action that will dockerize your application.
-Select Build Image from the Docker section of the action roster:
+- With the pipeline prepared, we can add the Build Image from the Docker section of the action roster:

 Building private images